vannaksuos/ReadMe-Generator/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Contribution

-# # Contribution: This is where I can add who ever contributed to the project
+This is where I can add who ever contributed to the project

+# Test

-# # Test: This is where I would add whatever I used to test it
+This is where I would add whatever I used to test it

+# Questions

-# # Questions: This is where people can ask questions
+This is where people can ask questions